 - Line editing

 Always be very specific with your editor about the type of editing you want and expect with your book.
-Make sure that their services match up to your expectations and standards.
+Make sure that their services match your expectations and standards.

 Many times editors offer samples or a free consultation to make sure they are the right fit for the job.